UEC European Track Championships: Golden 'hat-tricks'.

 No rider has won four gold medals at a single championships.
-The following riders have won a 'hat-trick' of three gold medals at a single championships on at least one occasion, the first being the Russian sprinter Anastasia Voynova in 2014: Katie Archibald of Great Britain has achieved the feat on three occasions, a record, with three different combinations of events, and is the only rider to achieve a 'hat-trick' without winning gold in either the team pursuit or team sprint.
+The following riders have won a 'hat-trick' of three gold medals at a single championships on at least one occasion, the first being the Russian sprinter Anastasia Voynova in 2014: Katie Archibald of Great Britain has achieved the feat on three separate occasions, a record, with three different combinations of events, and is the only rider to achieve such a 'hat-trick' without winning gold in either the team pursuit or team sprint.
 The most hat-tricks claimed in one championships was in the 2023 championships when Archibald and sprinters Harrie Lavreysen of the Netherlands, and Lea Friedrich of Germany won three golds apiece.
 Uniquely, all three won their respective 'Olympic' trebles by winning all three available golds in their Olympic events - Team pursuit, Omnium and Madison for Archibald, Team sprint, sprint and keirin for Lavreysen and Friedrich, a feat achieved by no rider prior to 2023.
+Lavreysen repeated his hat-trick in 2024, the first rider to do an 'Olympic' hat-trick twice.

 Riders are listed in order of their first 'hat-trick':

 Most successful in each event

 22 Events are held as part of the European championships.
 The table below summarises the most successful athlete and nation in each of the 22 separate events.
-The numbers in parenthesis represent the number of golds, silvers and bronze respectively won by the athlete or nation in that specific event.
+The numbers in parentheses represent the number of golds, silvers and bronze respectively won by the athlete or nation in that specific event.
 Athletes and nations are differentiated in the standard way, first by number of golds, then silvers, then bronze medals.
 Although both the Omnium and Madison had stand alone championships prior to 2010, only those contested at the European Track Cycling Championships from that year forward are included.

 The most dominant rider in a single event is Laura Kenny who has won the women's team pursuit on eight occasions.
 This is also the event where a single nation is most dominant; Great Britain have won nine of the editions of the team pursuit, and medalled on a further two occasions.
 Kenny is also the most dominant rider in any event for individual riders, with four gold and two silver medals across various editions of the omnium.
 The records for medals in a single event is the 13 medals won by Russia in the 500 metre time trial.

-Katie Archibald holds the unique distinction of having been a European Champion across seven different events; team pursuit (7), individual pursuit (4), Scratch race (1), points race (1), Eliminator (1), omnium (4) and madison(2).
+Katie Archibald holds the unique distinction of having been a European Champion across seven different events; team pursuit (7), individual pursuit (4), Scratch race (1), points race (1), Eliminator (1), omnium (4) and madison (2).